Beijing Capital Museum

 Over 180 pieces of jades show the jade's brief development.
 Many items of jades on display were unearthed from the noblemen's graves, and with rein-marks and the emperors' poems carved in.
 Among all the exhibits, the imperial jade seal of Qian Long (the fourth emperor of Qing Dynasty) has drawn the most attention.
 This white jade seal with circularly carved dragon was made in 1791 for Qian Long's eightieth birthday.
 It was the emperor's private seal, and used to be stamped on the emperor's many famous calligraphic works and paintings.

 Magnifying glasses provided here help you have a better look at the tiny pieces.
 The list of the main kinds of jade in ancient China, and sketch maps showing how the jades are used will also help you to better understand the exhibitions.

 Exquisite artworks in study room (Hall L, the sixth floor, the oval exhibition hall)

 The writing brush, the ink, the ink stone and the paper are collectively called the Four Treasures of the study.
 They are the first part of the exquisite artworks in the study room, and are served as the main content of this exhibition.
 The second part of the exhibits is mainly small objects in the study room such as brush-holders, brush-racks, paperweights, sandalwood burners and seals.
 The study room furniture is the third part of the exhibits.
 A total of almost 150 pieces and sets of artworks are displayed here, including the imperial ink stick with the Emperor Qian Long's rein-mark, the Four Famous Ink Stones in China, and the bamboo brush-holder carved with Belvederes in a Landscape in Ming Dynasty.

 Take Subway Line 1 and get off at Muxidi Station.
-Get out from Exit C1 and walk to the east for five minutes.
+Get out from Exit C1 and walk eastward for five minutes to the north gate.

 Bus / Subway Search